Kyoto Itinerary 4 Days: A City of a Million Temples

 2. Nishiki Market

-Known as the “Kitchen of Kyoto”, Nishiki Market is a popular market for both tourists and locals.
-It’s been around for 400 years.
+Known as the “Kitchen of Kyoto,” Nishiki Market has been around for 400 years and is popular with tourists and locals.

-The market consists of a narrow street going on for 5 blocks of shops specializing in local foods and restaurants.
+The market consists of a narrow street running for five blocks, with shops specializing in local foods and restaurants.

-Take your time strolling through the market munching on the different snacks and meat skewers.
-Take in the sights, sounds, and especially the smells of the market.
+Take your time strolling through the market, munching on the different snacks and meat skewers.
+Take in the sights, sounds, and especially the smells.

 Some cool things to buy in the market are kitchen utensils like knives.